sayanee/blog/_posts/2014-01-12-quick-start.md

 Would love to know if there is a better or alternative way to launching applications other the current method that I am using.
 What are your thoughts?

 <p class="discussion">How do you quick launch your various active projects?</p>

+**Update**: You can also follow this discussion on [Hacker News](https://news.ycombinator.com/item?id=7045744) with more ideas on how others are implementing this.